 Informal speech can never identify reality to its highest possible degree.
-Neither 'I,' nor 'you,' nor 'he' nor 'it' are the complete procedure for identification.
+Neither "I," nor "you," nor "he" nor "it" are the complete procedure for identification.
 They are pronouns.
-The list, is a list of pronouns which we use instead of nouns when we talk informally.
+The list, is a list of pro-nouns which we use instead of nouns when we talk informally.

 daddy mommy

 I you

-he she it
+he it

 this that

 anyway somehow

 Jennie Mike

-Pronouns are a compromise between the real name of a person or a thing and the pointing finger while such person or things is within the reach of our sense perception.
-To call a spade a spade is one thing; to point to the spade while it lies before us, which simply requires the gesture and a 'there!', is a totally different act.
+Pronouns are a compromise between the real name of a person or a thing and the pointing finger while such person or thing is within the reach of our sense perception.
+To call a spade a spade is one thing; to point to the spade while it lies before us, which simply requires the gesture and a "there!," is a totally different act.
 One is the act of naming, the other is an attempt to reduce naming to its informal minimum.

-Keep these two situations in mind: the solemn way of calling out names while in our temples or at our gatherings, and the animal ways of crying and whistling, and you will no longer overestimate the compromise affected between the two by the young.
+Keep these two situations in mind: the solemn way of call-

+ing out names while in our temples or at our gatherings, and the animal ways of crying and whistling, and you will no longer overestimate the compromise affected between the two by the young.
 In the presence of folks or food, the animal cub and his mother get by with grunting and barking and whistling.
 Our children compromise and we the parents gladly compromise with them, whenever we use pronouns, nicknames, slang, between the full names of the initiated and the laziness of the private home.

 Forgive me when I repeat once more, in contrast, that nobody can function in his office unless his name is recognized.
-I must repeat this because from there, we may go on to your generalization's strange assault on life's functioning.
+I must repeat this because from there we may go on to your generalization's strange assault on life's functioning.

 The mariner calls out: gangway for the doctor, and that may save a sick sailor's life.
-The political power of names make people circulate.
+The political power of names makes people circulate.
 Names signify our division of labor.
 They make room for a man and a thing.
-The 'throne,' the 'hustings,' our 'tongue' as Greeks, the 'eye of justice,' the 'thunder of Zeus,' those were all names whose invocation made people move out or in.
-I understand that among you, the words for 'things' are thought of as mere etiquettes for physical objects.
-And 'mother tongue,' 'the eye of God,' 'the thunder of Zeus,' you call metaphors.
-For heaven's sake, Parmenides, tongue for 'mother tongue' is the original meaning of tongue.
-A chair or throne was a throne first before it ever was a ''thing.''
+The "throne," the "hustings," our "tongue" as Greeks, the "eye of justice," the "thunder of Zeus," those were all names whose invocation made people move out or in.
+I understand that, among you, the words for "things" are thought of as mere etiquettes for physical objects.
+And "mother tongue," "the eye of God," "the thunder of Zeus," you call metaphors.
+For heaven's sake, Parmenides, "mother tongue" is the original meaning of tongue.
+A chair or throne was a throne first before it ever was a "thing."
 Speech is creative metaphor.
 And only talk is emptying thrones, tongues, hands, thunders, into mere physical objects.
-But let me be forgiven for getting very angry at this point.
-For, it was not my purpose to digress about the priority of metaphor.
+But let me be forgiven for getting angry at this point.
+For it was not my purpose to digress about the priority of metaphor.
 What I really wish to agree with you on is the necessity that all names are reciprocal.

 Names make no sense unless they stand in mutual relation.
 Mother is not mother unless she may call, under the law, somebody the father.
 Brother is brother to a sister.
 And unless he calls her sister and she calls him brother, the name is worthless.
-The general and the sargeant, the master and the apprentice, the Army and the Navy make room for each other, in the wonderful whole of names.
+The general and the sergeant, the master and the apprentice, the army and the navy make room for each other, in the wonderful whole of names.
 All names belong to this holon, to society.
 No name is good without the others.
-The Pan of the universe drives people panicky, that is, they lose speech.
-The Holon of the city gives everybody a name in such a manner that everybody else now can be named by him, too.
-The articulate city, then, is our first home.
-The universe is a second rate, because nameless abstraction.
-It cannot speak to us.
+The Pan of the universe drives people panicky, that is they lose speech.
+The holon of the city gives everybody a name in such a manner that everybody else now can be named by him, too.